 Customer experience has become a key differentiator for businesses, which drives unquestionably high business results, like rise in revenue growth and loyalty.

-The rise of Artificial Intelligence driven voice assistants have helped contact centers take a leap forward in Customer Experience and have promised greater results and progress.
+The rise of Artificial Intelligence driven voice assistants have helped Contact Center Software take a leap forward in Customer Experience and have promised greater results and progress.
 With AI continuing to learn from the gathered customer data, feedback, and interactions, new use cases are coming up.
 These use cases are directed towards the creation of natural language-based interfaces for offering in-store/in-branch immersive experience, customer engagement augmentation, etc. This enables not just the streamlining of operations, but also highly personalized and immersive experience delivery by contact centers alike.

 It is key to identify the customer touch points which can be handled by AI and do not need human intervention.
 Secondly, it is important to develop the customer interaction flow that should be guided or followed by the Voice assistant.
-Ultimately, the growth of your voice driven customer experience comes down to the level of usefulness your contact center team is able to deliver with every interaction - something that will come through a complete understanding of your business and your customer's needs.
+Ultimately, the growth of your voice driven customer experience comes down to the level of usefulness your Contact Center Solutions team is able to deliver with every interaction - something that will come through a complete understanding of your business and your customer's needs.

 To summarize, Voice assistants are at their primitive stage and it has potential to take over a large part of customers’ digital journey and will also have a strong positioning in the brick and mortar space.